Advancing Rotator Cuff Repair

 A group of tendons create the rotator cuff that surrounds the shoulder joint and allows for the shoulder to participate in a number of movements and functions.
 If one or more of those tendons should become injured, a rotator cuff tear may occur.
 Typically, patients express feelings of pain and loss of strength, movement, and sleep.

-Dr. D. David Ernst, orthopedic surgeon at Orthopedic Associates of Port Huron who specializes in the treatment and care of shoulder injuries states, “Most patients will successfully complete conservative treatment options, however, others may have to consider surgical treatment options to relieve discomfort and return to regular activities.”
+Dr. Rajesh Makim, orthopedic surgeon at Orthopedic Associates of Port Huron who specializes in the treatment and care of shoulder injuries states, “Most patients will successfully complete conservative treatment options, however, others may have to consider surgical treatment options to relieve discomfort and return to regular activities.”

 Traditionally, open rotator cuff repair was the surgical option for a rotator cuff tear when conservative treatment options were unsuccessful.
 Making an incision on the outside of the shoulder, 10-12 centimeters in length, the surgeon would separate shoulder muscles to expose the rotator cuff for repair.
 However, a procedure of this magnitude caused a significant amount of pain and usually remained an issue following recovery.